CMIT ‘Equipped to Participate’ Statements (Ireland)

 - Reasonable Accommodation policy in place to support learners with additional needs.

 What kind of PC, software and internet access do I need?

-- Your computer must have an internet connection with a speed of at least 10 Mbps.
+- An internet connection with a speed of at least 10mbps.

 - The latest version of Chrome, Firefox, Edge or Safari, set to accept cookies and pop-ups.